 If you are in Honolulu, stop by the Aloha Stadium Swap Meet on a Wednesday, Saturday, or Sunday and check out the vendors that sell kumquat marmalade or sugared, candied, or dried kumquats.

-Even though avocados are technically classified as a berry, many people consider them large fruit.
+Even though avocados are technically classified as berries, many people consider them large fruits.